YuukanOO/uniformcss.com/docs/fundamentals/pseudo-variants.md

 ## Enabling Pseudos

 By default, only a subset of properties have pseudo variants enabled.
-To see which pseudos are enabled for each property, please refer to the [glossary](/glossary).
+To see which pseudos are enabled for each property, please refer to the [API Reference](/api-reference).
 You can enable pseudo variants by passing the variant names to the `pseudos` setting of each property.

 ```scss
 @use "uniform" as * with (